 The river lords did not care for the Teagues, however, and the kings were forced to keep hostages from the great families at their court.
 Theo Teague, the fourth king from the dynasty, was known as Theo Saddle-sore because of his time on campaign against rebels.
 According to a semi-canon source, the Teagues may not have had an uninterrupted rule, instead being contested by other river dynasties for generations.

 When King Humfrey I Teague began to repress worship of the old gods with the support of the Faith Militant, Houses Blackwood, Vance, and Tully rose in rebellion.
 Although the Teagues and their loyalist supporters came close to defeating the rebels, Lord Roderick Blackwood sought aid from the Storm King Arlan III Durrandon, with whom he was related by marriage.
 Humfrey, his three sons, and his brother were all slain in what became known as the Battle of Six Kings.
 Since Roderick was also killed in combat, Arlan decided to add the riverlands to the realm of the Storm Kings.

-- Torrence Teague, the first Teague king
+- Torrence Teague, an adventurer of uncertain birth, who became the first Teague king.

-- Theo Teague, the fourth Teague king
+- Theo Teague, known as Theo the Saddle-sore, the fourth Teague king.

-- Humfrey I Teague, a pious king slain in the Battle of Six Kings
+- Humfrey I Teague, a pious king slain in the Battle of Six Kings.

 References and Notes